Heave - Xsens MRUs for Active Heave Compensation

 Within ~40 s, the filter re-converges and returns to centimetre-level accuracy.

-The lower heat map shows the performance envelope of the algorithm across different wave amplitudes and periods.
+The lower range map shows the performance envelope of the algorithm across different wave amplitudes and periods.

 The green region (<5 % error) demonstrates consistent centimetre-level accuracy, maintained up to 29 s wave periods.
-The grey region shows a <6 % error up to 40 s, confirming stability even under long, slow ocean motion.
+The grey region shows a <6 % error up to 40 s wave periods, confirming stability even under long, slow ocean motion.

 What You Gain with Heave